emanuelduss/Scripts/README.md

 * `wecker`: A very useful alarm clock / sleep timer
 * `wordpress-lazyest-thumbs`: Created 120x120 Thumbnails for the WordPress Lazyest Gallery

-The source code is licensed under GNU General Public License.
+The source code is licensed under the MIT license.